TheJanusStream/symbios-avatar/README.md

 The stages are all public — `build_cage`, `catmull_clark`, `skin::bind`,
 `unwrap`, `paint_skin` — but `Avatar::build` is the one recipe, and it is what the examples consume.
-Two of them used to carry their own copy and had already drifted apart.

 ## What it does

-- **A body is a record, not a mesh.** Nine semantic axes for a biped, eight for a quadruped, in a few hundred bytes.
+- **A body is a record, not a mesh.** Nine plan axes for a biped (eight for a quadruped) plus four composites — femininity, mass, body fat, age — with eyes, face, skin, hair and outfit in blocks of their own, under two kilobytes of JSON all told.
 Geometry is derived on demand, so the avatar belongs to the identity rather than to whichever app rendered it.
 - **Every point of the space is a body.** Procedural character systems classically fail when sliders reach shapes that cannot be built.
 The constraints live in the body plans, and a sweep over 3,000 random bodies plus every axis extreme holds